California Car Accident Lawyers

 Types of Compensation for a Car Accident

 Two kinds of damages can be recovered in a car accident: economic and non-economic damages.
-Economic damages include:
+Economic damages in California injury cases include:

 - Current and future medical expenses